Pribiš

 Pribiš (Pribis) is a village and municipality in Dolný Kubín District in the Zilina Region of northern Slovakia.

 History

 In historical records the village was first mentioned in 1567.
+In 1675 it was given to Nikolaus (Miklos) Pribis who was knighted by Hapsburg Leopold I for his service in the war.
+In 1848 the house of Pribis lost ownership of the land when they fought with Lajos Kossuth during the Hungarian Revolution of 1848–1849.
+Before the establishment of independent Czechoslovakia in 1918, Pribiš was part of Árva County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The municipality lies at an altitude of 644 metres and covers an area of 8.403 km2.
 It has a population of about 474 people.